bnb-chain/greenfield-storage-provider/core/README.md

 ### Infrastructure interface
 Infrastructure interface includes:
-* [Consensus](./consensus/consensus.go): is the interface to query greenfield consensus data. the consensus data can come from validator, fullnode, or other off-chain data service
+* [Consensus](./consensus/consensus.go): is the interface to query mechain consensus data. the consensus data can come from validator, fullnode, or other off-chain data service
 * [ResourManager](./rcmgr/README.md): ResourceManager is the interface to the resource